hughleat/dumb-trace/README.md

 That file will be appended to, so if you run that command twice then `foo-hist.txt` will contain two copies of the histogram.

+### Compressing traces
+The traces may be very large.
+There are a couple of command line options to help (`-m`, `-n`), but they won't help very much.

+If the traces get out of hand then you can use named pipes.
+E.g.:

+    mkfifo trace.fifo                        # Make a named pipe DUMB_TRACE_PATH=trace.fifo ./foo-trace & # Trace to the pipe (background)
+    cat trace.fifo | gzip -9 > trace.gz      # Zip to trace.gz
+    rm trace.fifo                            # Delete pipe (or reuse it next time) gunzip -c trace.gz                       # Unzip the trace

 ## Warning
 This is not well tested and probably has lots of bugs.
 It is not well documented.
 I don't stand by it at all :-)